Deploy ClojureScript to Github Pages

 Setting up your HTML

-For those that went through the Github Pages quickstart, you should have a repo with a sad little index.html inside of it.
-Open your index.html and add some life to it by making it look like this:
+For those that went through the Github Pages quickstart, you should have a repo with a sad, empty index.html.
+Open your index.html and type the following:

 <!DOCTYPE html>